AaronthiccThai/MyGame/README.md

 # Basic game in Unity

+## How to play
-## Deploy characters using "1" / "2" and play a basic RTS
+Deploy characters using "1" / "2" and play a basic RTS